Colossus Advanced Training

 This course will help you understand what insurance medical management software is looking for in treatment records, findings and terminology that can be used to discount and deny valid care.
-Colossus Level 1 training will help you avoid weak terminology and unsupported documentation steps that damage medical value.
+Colossus Advanced Training will help you avoid weak terminology and unsupported documentation steps that damage medical value.
 You will learn to create solid evidence of medical necessity, empowering the doctor and the attorney to push for better reimbursements and settlement value.
 Graduates are better able to secure a wider range of treatment options, defensible increases in duration of treatment and receive better reimbursements for validated care than most insurers want to allow, successfully helping the injured to more fully recover from their losses without the threat of financial disadvantage, losses that happen when you do not keep up with evolving personal injury benefits.

 Click here to view sample curriculum and videos from our Colossus modules.

 Without a mechanism of injury, the diagnosis and treatments are devalued…